 We have established that electric current is the flow of electric charge past a point in a particular direction.
 One ampere is defined as one coulomb of charge passing a given point in a circuit in one second.
-In other words - assuming that the charge carriers are electrons - a current of one ampere requires 6.242 × 10 18 electrons to move past a point in a circuit during a one-second time frame.
+In other words - assuming that the charge carriers are electrons - a current of one ampere requires approximately 6.242 × 10 18 electrons to move past a point in a circuit during a one-second time frame.
 The Internation System of units gives a precise definition of current based on a fixed value for the the elementary charge e of 1.602 176 634 × 10–19 coulombs:

-Essentially, current is the movement of electrons through a circuit.
-The amount of current flowing in the circuit will depend on the number of electrons moving past a given point in a circuit per unit time.
+Current is thus the movement of electrons through a circuit, and the amount of current flowing in the circuit will depend on the number of electrons moving past a given point in a circuit per unit time.
 The greater the number of electrons, the higher the current.
-The current I flowing in a circuit can be expressed mathematically as follows:
+The current I flowing in a circuit can be expressed algebraically as follows: